SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 * The inter-domain SAVNET architecture does not impose rigid requirements for the SAV information sources that can be used to generate SAV rules.
 Similarly, it does not dictate strict rules on how to utilize the SAV-related information from diverse sources or perform SAV in the dataplane.
 Network operators have the flexibility to choose their approaches to generate SAV rules and perform SAV based on their specific requirements and preferences.
 Operators can either follow the recommendations outlined in the inter-domain SAVNET architecture or manually specify the rules for governing the use of SAV-related information, the generation of SAV rules, and the execution of SAV in the dataplane.

-* The inter-domain SAVNET architecture does not impose restrictions on the selection of the local AS with which AS to communicate SAV-specific information.
+* The inter-domain SAVNET architecture does not impose restrictions on the selection of the local AS with which AS to communicate SAV-specific Information.
 The ASes have the flexibility to establish SAV-specific protocol connections based on the manual configurations set by operators or other automatic mechanisms.

 * The inter-domain SAVNET architecture provides the flexibility to accommodate Quality-of-Service (QoS) policy agreements between SAVNET-enabled ASes or local QoS prioritization measures, but it does not make assumptions about their presence.
 These agreements or prioritization efforts are aimed at ensuring the reliable delivery of SAV-specific Information between SAV-specific message processors.
 It is important to note that QoS is considered as an operational consideration rather than a functional component of the inter-domain SAVNET architecture.